allydetre/snotelprocessr/README.md

 “vignettes” folder you can find example .R scripts for various processing and analysis workflows, in addition to the snotelprocessr_workflow_demo.Rmd, which will walk you through downloading raw data and processing it for future analyses.
+The "R" folder contains all necessary functions for running through analysis and data downloading workflows.

 ## Included example scripts: